 - Download the ebook.
 From the checkout page on the site or the confirmation email, click the download link.
 The file will download to your computer.

 - Locate the file and double-click on it, or right-click and select ‘Open’ or equivalent.
 The file will open in the ebook reader.

 To read on iOS or Android device

 - Install reader software.
-For iOS: iBooks, from the App store.
-For Android, Adobe Digital Editions, from Google Play.
+For iOS, I recommend iBooks, from the App store.
+For Android, Adobe Digital Editions and other readers can be found on Google Play.

 - Download the ebook.
 For this you have to access the checkout page or the confirmation email on your device; if necessary, forward the confirmation email from your computer to your device.
 In either case, tap the download link.